 Spectrum offers great options for seniors of varying internet usage levels.
 Of the 67 percent of adults over 65 who use the internet, each senior can find a plan that best fits their needs.
 Spectrum InternetⓇ plans provide enough connectivity and speed to do activities such as checking and sending emails, video calling, and streaming favorite TV shows and movies.

 There are no data caps, which means you are not limited to how much internet you use, eliminating worry about overages or penalties.
 There are also no contract requirements which provides flexibility for seniors who may experience changes in their service needs.
 Also, if you move to an area that Spectrum does not service, you won’t be subject to any early termination fees.

 One of the best features we like about Spectrum is its excellent ease of use.
-Spectrum provides a modem for free, and offers an option to rent a WiFi router for $5 per month.
+Spectrum provides a modem for free and offers an option to rent a WiFi router for $5 per month.
 To keep seniors and vulnerable populations safe, Spectrum is offering self-installation and contact-free delivery.
-Their equipment can be shipped to your doorstep and includes easy to follow instructions to set up your modem.
+Their equipment can be shipped to your doorstep and includes easy-to-follow instructions to set up your modem.

-With no contract requirements or data cap limitations, below is a complete breakdown of all three Spectrum internet plans:
+With no contract requirements or data cap limitations, below is a complete breakdown of all three Spectrum Internet plans:

 |Free Internet Modem; Free Security Suite; antivirus software

 Spectrum offers three different internet plans, and we highlight two of these plans that fit best for senior internet usage needs below.